cozy-elixir/cozy_publisher/README.md

       ]
     end

-In this example, we are building a blog.
 Each post stays in the "posts" directory with the format:

     /posts/YEAR/MONTH-DAY-ID.md

-A typical blog post will look like this:
+A typical post will look like this:

     # /posts/2020/04-17-hello-world.md
     %{